-- Read our Continuous Disclosure and Market Communication Policy (PDF, 61KB)
+- Read our Continuous Disclosure and Market Communication Policy (PDF, 150KB)

 All directors and employees of the Company are subject to the Company’s Insider Trading Policy.

-Under the Insider Trading Policy, employees and directors may generally conduct transactions in the Company’s securities during a four week period beginning two days after the announcement of quarterly or full year results, or such other periods as may be designated by the Board; provided that such persons are not in possession of material, non-public information.
+Under the Insider Trading Policy, employees and directors may generally conduct transactions in the Company’s securities during a four week period beginning two days after the announcement of quarterly or full-year results, or such other periods as may be designated by the Board; provided that such persons are not in possession of material, non-public information.
 The Insider Trading Policy also contains preclearance requirements for certain designated senior employees and directors, as well as general prohibitions on hedging activities or selling any shares for short-swing profit.
-There is a general prohibition on hedging unvested shares, options or RSUs.

 - Read our Insider Trading Policy (PDF, 270KB)